2804whitehatJr/RavaIdli/README.md

-> ### It is a delicacy from ***Bangalore*** which cannot be divorce from our culture .
+> ### It is a delicacy from ***Mangalore*** which cannot be divorce from our culture .
 They are inseparable from ambience and rhythm of their environment that is a part of their integrity.